dupdob/AocAutomaton/Documentation.md

 _Note_: this document is currently a dump of the old documentation.
-It mostly concerns now obsolete methods.
+It mostly covers now obsolete methods.

 ## Provided solver designs